BethW83/Animal-Adoption-Capstone/README.md

 ## Conclusions

-Hypothesis 1: the alternate hypothesis is correct: Younger animals are more likely to be adopted.
+Hypothesis 1: The alternate hypothesis is correct: Younger animals are more likely to be adopted.

-Hypothesis 2: the alternate hypothesis is correct: Vaccinated animals are more likely to be adopted.
+Hypothesis 2: The alternate hypothesis is correct: Vaccinated animals are more likely to be adopted.

-Hypothesis 2a: there is no correlation between Vaccination and Health Condition.
+  - Hypothesis 2a: There is no correlation between Vaccination and Health Condition.
 Perhaps this needs to be investigated.

+Hypothesis 3: The alternate hypothesis is correct: Size does have an effect on the likelihood of adoption.

+Hypothesis 4: The alternate hypothesis is correct: The type of pet does have an effect on the likelihood of adoption.

+Predictive modelling using a Decision Tree Classifier shows that the most important features are: Medium Size; Age; Vaccination; Health Condition and Labrador.

+The model can predict for the rescue centre whether a new animal is likely to be adopted (provided no unforeseen variables are used).

-* In reality datasets like these could be used to help rescue centres, as with this foundation in the US: https://www.shelteranimalscount.org/
+In reality datasets like these could be used to help rescue centres, as with this foundation in the US: https://www.shelteranimalscount.org/

 ## Unfixed Bugs
 * ipykernel needed to be installed to ensure that the notebooks use the virtual environment where the packages are installed.
 Pip was also upgraded to ensure everything ran smoothly.